 What’s the best thing about working in IT sales?

 Whilst it’s not the only motivator for me, the money you have the potential to earn allows me to work towards some of my life goals such as buying a house or giving back to my parents.
 I love to travel so I always try and save up for holidays and seeing new places.

-I am never bored at work.
+Plus, I'm never bored at work.
 I get to work on some really exciting projects with my customers in which I get to be really creative.
 Technology is moving so quickly these days that there is always something new to learn.
 As an Account Manager I get to be a part of strategic and transformational projects which get to the heart of customer’s needs.
 Although cold calling is a part of the job, once your career progresses, it becomes as much about building and maintaining business relationships as speaking to someone for the first time.

 What else has helped you to be successful in your career?

 I’m lucky that I’m surrounded by a great group of friends.
 We all have high-demanding (but rewarding) jobs and work hard, so we can appreciate what it’s like for one another.
 All my friends are independent, they have travelled on their own and they earn their own money without relying on others.
 I think it’s really important to surround yourself with like-minded people who want to celebrate your success and see you do well.

 What advice have you got for any women looking to kickstart a career in IT sales?

 Sales is exciting and can be very rewarding, but you’ve got to have something about you if you are going to do well.
 Persistence, resilience and pushing yourself out your comfort zone will pay off.
 Now I have been in the role a few years, I love going to work and I'm grateful for the colleagues and customers I get to work with every day and the really cool, exciting projects we are doing together.
 So best piece of advice is enjoy what you do because no amount of money can keep you in a role if you don’t enjoy it.